ssingle7/employee-tracker/README.md

   * Update employee roles

-* API routes were created to: read the `db.json` file and return all saved notes as JSON

-  * read the `db.json` file and return all saved notes as JSON.

-  * to receive a new note to save on the request body, and then return the new note to the client.

-  * to receive a query parameter containing the id of a note to delete.
+* Used the MySQL package NPM package to connect to your MySQL database and perform queries.

+* Used the Inquirer JS NPM package to interact with the user via the command-line.

+* Used the console.table to print MySQL rows to the console.
+There is a built-in version of `console.table`, but the NPM package formats the data a little better for our purposes.
 # Installation

 1. Clone the repo